WANT TO IMPROVE YOUR BUSINESS CREDIT & FUNDABILITY?

 Published By Credit Suite at April 30th, 2015

 Just as you have a credit profile that’s linked to your social security number, your business has its own credit profile that’s linked to its EIN.
 This credit profile is known as business credit and is one of the best kept secrets in business.
+To raise it, check out our business credit scores hacks.

 Any business that has an EIN can build a credit profile and score.
 And once that profile is established, the business will then start to qualify for credit on its own without help or a guarantee from the business owner.
 This business credit can also be obtained regardless of the owner’s personal credit because the EIN credit is what’s being used for approval.